 However, most governments can run moderate deficits for years.
-That's because they are usually high likely to repay their creditors.
+That's because they are usually highly likely to repay their creditors.
 Government leaders retain popular support by providing services.
 If they want to continue being elected, they want to spend as much as possible while keeping their lenders happy.

 Many countries, including the U.S., have the added benefit of being able to print their own currency.
 As bills come due, they simply create more credit and pay it off.
 This does lower the value of the currency as more supply is available.
 But, if the deficit is moderate, it doesn't hurt the economy.
 In fact, it can boost economic growth because government spending is a component of a nation's total output, known as Gross Domestic Product (GDP).

 The consequences aren't immediate.
 Creditors are satisfied, because they know they will get paid.
 The nation's leaders don't have to decide who gets paid, and who doesn't, because the government has the ability to pay everyone.
 Elected officials just keep promising the voters in their district more and more benefits, military bases, and tax cuts.
 Telling voters that they will get less from the government would be political suicide.
 To voters, elected officials, and creditors, the government's ability to run mild deficits means no pain, and all gain -- year after year after year.